Careers with the School of Nursing

 The School of Nursing educates students for professional nursing practice locally and across the globe, and for productive citizenship and personal growth.
 The school offers a range of undergraduate and graduate nursing degrees, from the AAS in nursing science to the Doctor of Nursing Practice.

 To learn more about our benefits, please visit the University of Alaska benefits site.
-If you have questions or need further assistance, please contact Betty Hernandez, Faculty/HR Specialist, at (907) 786-0902 or email@example.com.
+If you have questions or need further assistance, please contact Tammy Kancir, Personnel Specialist, at firstname.lastname@example.org or (907) 786-4528.